Eric C. Blow

 • Authored 2 book chapters and 30+ journal papers within the field of microwave and neuromorphic photonics.

-• Reviewer for IEEE, JLT, PTL
+• Reviewer for IEEE, JLT, PTL, Nature, Optica

 • Teaching Assistant and Guest Lecturer: Photonic Systems, Silicon Photonics, Photonics and Light Wave Communication, and Intro to Engineering